Salesforce integration in EJ2 TypeScript Schedule control

 Salesforce Setup menu

-Load the Syncfusion scripts and styles as static files in a zip format, which you can obtain from the CDN or CRG.
+Load the Syncfusion scripts and styles as static files in a zip format, which you can obtain from the CRG.

 Salesforce Static Resource